Cra2yPierr0t/Cra2yPierr0t.github.io/RgGenxOpenMPW_eng.md

 ### `includes.rtl.caravel_user_project`

-This is quite tricky.
 Add all the paths to the files you use under `verilog/rtl`.
-I mocked it up by loading `rggen_rtl_macros.vh`.
-I had to edit the include statement in `CSR.v` and so on, no wonder.
-This file is a cmdfile of icarus verilog, so I stared at the document and made it look good, as follows.
+Use `+incdir+` for `rggen_rtl_macros.vh` since various files are included in it.
+This file is the cmdfile for icarus verilog, so I stared at the documentation and made it look good, as follows The file is as shown in the following.

 ```
 # Caravel user project includes